EternityForest/Acorns/README.md

 ### random(max), random(min, max)
 Get an integer in the given range.
 Might have a tiny bit of bias, so don't use it for security.
-Unlike Arduino, there's no repeatability to this sequence, and the system mixes in a bit of entropy at each call to keep it unpredictable enough for games and such.
+Unlike Arduino, there's no repeatability to this sequence, and the system mixes in a bit of entropy at each call to keep it unpredictable enough for games, simulations, etc.

+Uses the PCG algorithm, and the micros() value.

 ### millis()/micros()
 As Arduino's millis()/micros().
 Returns time since boot.